Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Journeys/Any Journeys Ability/Fellow Traveler Rapport.md

 -  Why is he making this journey?
 -  Where’s he been that I should know about?
 -  How prepared is he for the difficulties and dangers of this journey?
 -  Where does he call home?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.